-Upon receipt of a report of Title IX sexualsex discrimination or sex-based harassment, even if a formal complaint is not filed, the Title IX Coordinator or designee shall promptly contact the complainant to discuss the availability of offer and coordinate supportive measures which are nondisciplinary, nonpunitive, and do.
-Supportive measures may vary depending on what the district determines to be reasonably available and shall not unreasonably burden the other party.
-Such either the complainant or respondent.
-Supportive measures shall be provided without charging a fee to the complainant or respondent and be designed to protect the safety of the complainant, respondent, and the district's educational environment, and to provide support during any grievance procedures implemented as specified in 34 CFR 106.45 or informal resolution process as specified in 34 CFR 106.44.
+Upon receipt of a report of Title IX sexualsex discrimination or sex-based harassment, the Title IX Coordinator or designee shall promptly contact offer and coordinate supportive measures.
+Supportive measures may vary depending on what the district determines to be reasonably available and shall not unreasonably burden either the complainant to discuss the availability of supportive measures and shall consider the complainant's wishes with respect to the supportive measures implemented or respondent.
+Supportive measures shall be offered as appropriate, as reasonably available, and provided without charge charging a fee to the complainant or the respondent before or after the filing of a formal complaint or where no formal complaint has been filed.
+Such measures shall be nondisciplinary, nonpunitive, and not unreasonably burden the other party, including measuresrespondent and be designed to protect the safety of all parties orthe complainant, respondent, and the district's educational environment-or to deter sexual harassment., and to provide support during any grievance procedures implemented as specified in 34 CFR 106.45 or informal resolution process as specified in 34 CFR 106.44.
 The district shall not impose such measures for punitive or disciplinary reasons.
-Supportive measures may include, but are not limited to, counseling;; extensions of deadlines and other course-related adjustments;; changes in class, work, housing, or extracurricular or any other activity regardless of whether there is a comparable alternative; campus escort services; modifications of class schedules;; mutual restrictions on contact;; changes in class locations; increased security, and; monitoring of certain areas of the campus.
-The Title IX Coordinator shall consider the complainant's wishes with respect to supportive measures.
-(34 CFR 106.30;; and, training and education programs related to sex-based harassment.
-(34 CFR 106.2, 106.44)
+Supportive measures may include, but are not limited to, counseling;; extensions of deadlines; and other course- or work-related adjustment; changes in class, work, housing, or extracurricular or any other activity regardless of whether there is a comparable alternative; campus escort services; modifications of class or work schedules;; mutual restrictions on contact; changes in class or work locations;; leaves of absence;; increased security, and; monitoring of certain areas of the campus.
+(34 CFR 106.30, 106.44)